Ötschergräben

 Description

-The upper part of the gorge is named hintere Ötschergräben and is even more impressive than the lower part.
+The upper part of the gorge is called Hintere Ötschergräben and is even more impressive than the lower part.
 The limestone cliffs are steeper and there are numerous rapids.
 The highlight is the Mirafall, a waterfall formed by a tributary.

-There are no roads into this gorge, but walking trails through many side valley, so it is possible to walk through this gorge on numerous routes.
-A list of popular routes can be found on the website of the Nature Park.
-We recommend a simple walk from the lower end to the upper end.
-You can either leave a car at the upper end or use a pre-booked taxi for the way back.
-A nice means of transportation is the Mariazellerbahn, a historic railroad with stops along the gorge.
+In 2011, the hike through the Ötschergräben was voted the most beautiful hike in Austria by the Österreichischer Alpenverein (ÖAV, Austrian Alpine Club).
+There are no roads in this gorge, but there are hiking trails through many side valleys, making it possible to hike through this gorge on numerous routes.
+A list of popular routes can be found on the nature park’s website.
+We recommend the rather easy hike from the lower to the upper end.
+You can either leave a car at the upper end or use a pre-booked taxi for the return journey.
+A nice means of transport is the Mariazellerbahn, a historic railway with stops along the gorge.